Accommodation for international students

 International students might find short-term accommodation options useful whilst they find long term accommodation options.
 These could include hostels or short term rentals.

-How expensive is accommodation by country
+How expensive is accommodation around the world

 We looked at a random selection of universities from several popular study abroad destinations and looked at the pricing of accommodation for international students, allowing you to compare the prices and accommodation types that you can expect to find.
-We have normalized all prices to USD for comparisons sake.

 Country | Provider | Accommodation type | Accommodation and Price In USD (per year) |

-Australia | Western Sydney University | On campus | Shared from $7,048.18 Studio from From USD $10,146.86 |
+Australia | Western Sydney University | On campus | Shared from $7,048.18 Studio from $10,146.86 |

 Australia | ACU | On campus | From $11,779.58 To $14,527.09 |